dividab/oas-to-ts/README.md

 Convert an OpenAPI specifcation document to typescript types

+:warning: NOTE: **This package has been discontinued.
+No further work will happen here**.

+:rocket: Please use the [openapi-typescript](https://www.npmjs.com/package/openapi-typescript) package instead.

 ## Introduction

 Supports a design-first workflow that only generates types (no runnable code):